katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 bash-4.1 <span class="nv">$ </span>source /usr/local/vnc_utils.sh
 </code></pre></div></div>

-<p>Start the application with <code class="language-plaintext highlighter-rouge">start_vnc</code> from your container prompt, and choose a password.
+<p>Then, start the application with <code class="language-plaintext highlighter-rouge">start_vnc</code> from your container prompt, and choose a password.
 You will need to start it every time you use the container (if you want to open graphics windows), but you will define the password only at the first time.</p>

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>bash-4.1 <span class="nv">$ </span>start_vnc
 </code></pre></div></div>